A proof of Dunfield-Gukov-Rasmussen Conjecture

 where $x$ and $y$ act on the left and $x'$ and $y'$ on the right.
 We ignore homological grading shifts for the moment.
 In this setting all arrows except the last one have degree $2$, the last one has degree $1$.

 We can use this simplification for computing $\gll_0$ homology.
 In that context, all spaces have dimension $1$, the last one has dimension $0$ and all maps are zero.
-Taking care of the $(q,t)$-grading, we obtain that the Poincaré polynomial for $\homologyglzero(5_1)$ with coefficients in either $\Ztwo$ or $\QQ$ is equal to:
+Taking care of the $(q,t)$-grading, we obtain that the Poincar\'e polynomial for $\homologyglzero(5_1)$ with coefficients in either $\Ztwo$ or $\QQ$ is equal to:

-For comparison, here is the~Poincaré polynomials of the~reduced triply graded homology:
+For comparison, here is the~Poincar\'e polynomials of the~reduced triply graded homology: